When selecting a name, make sure that you:

 - Evidence of SAST (Static Application Security Test) and/or DAST (Dynamic Application Security Test).

 - Evidence of 3rd Party Application penetration testing.

 - Privacy and security policy.

 - Infrastructure/dependency management policy or procedure for patching systems and updating dependencies.

 You can contact the Marketplace Security Team with any questions about the TDD. email@example.com

 In addition to following the steps listed above, ensure that the contents that you submit for publication such as app descriptions, support documentation, images and video files, do not expose your App Credentials and other private information.
 Blur all mentions of information such as tokens, passwords, and keys to secure confidential data.

+Want to ensure that your app is ready for submission?
 Fill out this form prior to submitting your app so that you can assess your app in its current state.
 Once you complete the assessment, you will receive an email with a link to an auto-generated App Review Report highlighting existing issues and recommendations on how to resolve those issues.